 166 million: The United Nations Food and Agriculture Organization is concerned over the spread of the H5N1 bird flu virus to mammal species, including zoo animals, pets, and cattle, which is causing havoc in agriculture and increasing the likelihood it could jump to humans.
 The spread among birds has already caused the culling of at least 166 million chickens in the United States, sending egg prices soaring.

-450,000: An explosion occurred Monday night on the Trans-Niger Pipeline in Rivers State's Bodo community, threatening over 450,000 barrels of daily crude oil production and causing a fire to rage through local mangrove groves.
+450,000: An explosion occurred Monday night on the Trans-Niger Pipeline in Rivers State's Bodo community, threatening over 450,000 barrels of daily crude oil production and causing a fire to rage through a local mangrove.
 Two individuals have been arrested in connection with the incident, and an investigation is underway.
 The pipeline has been the subject of terror attacks before, but no such link has yet been established.

 38: The latest exclusive GZERO-Echelon poll shows that 54% of American voters oppose US President Donald Trump’s 25% tariffs on Canada and Mexico, while 38% support them.
 Republicans favor them by a 47-point margin, but Independents and Democrats oppose them by margins of 30 and 76, respectively.